EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Dictionary.md

 ### Gate penalty:

 some repeated action impose lower Skill gate after initial one.
+We have Offensive Gate penalty and Evasive Gate penalty that are each tracked by different counter.

 ### Gate tyranny:

-when doing skill check you roll 3d6 and drop the lowest roll
+when doing skill check you roll 3d6 and drop the highest roll

 ### Gate oppression:

-when doing skill check you roll 3d6 and drop the highest roll
+when doing skill check you roll 3d6 and drop the lowest roll

 ### Command token: